Food Rescue

 Unable to keep up with the demands of users on their web portal, Second Harvest wanted an experience that would alleviate the frustrations felt by food donors and nonprofits.

-Although the web portal was responsive, the client wanted a mobile app to increase sign-ups to the platform and allow users to donate or claim a donation from anywhere.
+While I designed the web platform to be responsive, the client also wanted a mobile app to increase sign-ups to the platform and allow users to donate or claim a donation from anywhere.

 Discovery

-Furthermore, as Second Harvest staff were regularly in contact with their end users, they were also able to share insight on common user pains.
+As Second Harvest staff were regularly in contact with their end users, they were able to share insight on common user pains which informed the personas that I created and referred to throughout the project.

-With this information in mind, I performed a heuristic analysis of the web app and documented the primary user flows to assess which areas of the platform needed the most improvement.
+With this information, I also performed a heuristic analysis of the web app and documented the primary user flows to assess which areas of the platform needed the most improvement.

-I focused on the following areas to bring the most impact for web and mobile app:
+I focused on the following areas to bring the most impact for the website and mobile app

 In the old platform, non-profits could only learn about new donations through email alerts.
 As a result, if a donation had been claimed by an organization and other non-profits had no visibility of that from the emails.
 To address this, I designed a page where non-profits could view all available donations in their area.
 On mobile, this was only presented as a list view.
 However, to take advantage of the extra real estate on web, I provided an additional map view.